stellamaj/data-research-lab/cloud/aws-ec2-instance-setup.md

   - Start typing the name of your key pair and select it from the dropdown list, for example `se-stella-key-pair`.
 This assigns the public key to the instance.

 - **Network settings**
-  - AWS makes default VPC and Subnet for you
+  - AWS creates a default VPC and subnet for you.
-  - leave 'Auto-assign public IP' Enable
+  - Leave “Auto-assign public IP” enabled.
-  - Only think you need to set up is Security Group.
-These are the ports. select **Edit** button
+  - The only thing you need to set up is the Security Group.
+This is where you define the ports.
+Select the **Edit** button.

   ![Security Group Edit Button](images/security-group-edit-button.png)

-  - Leave default settings for: VPC, Subnet, Availability Zone, Auto-assign Public IP: Enable
+  - Leave default settings for VPC, Subnet, Availability Zone, and Auto-assign Public IP: enabled.
-  - Insert 'Security group name': (e.g. se-stella-basic-sg)
+  - Enter the Security group name (for example: se-stella-basic-sg).
-  - Insert description: (e.g. se-stella-first-instance security group)
+  - Enter the description (for example: se-stella-first-instance security group).
-  - Inbound Security Group Rules leave Source: 0.0.0.0/0 for SSH even though is granting access to everyone, you still have key pair for security
+  - In Inbound Security Group Rules, leave Source as 0.0.0.0/0 for SSH.
+Even though this allows access to everyone, you still use a key pair for security.
-  - Select 'Add security group rule' button to add http and port as we are going to add to instance a web server so you can access it.
+  - Select the **Add security group rule** button to add HTTP and the port, as we are going to set up a web server on the instance so you can access it.

   ![Add Security Group Rule](images/add-security-group-rule.png)

 ## Key Terms Explained